cayleygraph/cayley/docs/Configuration.md

   * Type: String
   * Default: "127.0.0.1"

   The hostname or IP address for Cayley's HTTP server to listen on.
-Defaults to all interfaces.
+Defaults to localhost.
+If you need to have it available from other machines use either 0.0.0.0 to make it available on all interfaces or listen on a specific IP address.

 #### **`listen_port`**